 During each experience, the resident has hand-on experience in all areas and within the organization’s structure.
 The resident must complete an MUE and a self-directed research project that will likely have an administrative focus.
 The scope, magnitude and type of the project may vary widely but must be completed in a manner suitable for presentation and a manuscript is required.
 The resident presents the research project at the regional residency conference in the spring.

-The residents have the opportunity to participate in the University of Tennessee Teaching and Learning Certificate Program.
+The residents participate in the University of Tennessee Teaching and Learning Certificate Program.
 This program and other educational components of the residency program enables the resident to develop teaching and training skills by participating in education programs for patients, pharmacy students, physicians, nurses, pharmacists, and other allied health practitioners.

 NSM code 233441

-Applicants for the PGY1/PGY2 Combined Health System Administration Residency should hold a Doctor of Pharmacy, have a GPA of greater than or equal to 3.2, and should be eligible for licensure in the State of Tennessee no later than August 15 of the residency year.
+Applicants for the PGY1/PGY2 Combined Health System Administration Residency should hold a Doctor of Pharmacy, have a GPA of greater than or equal to 3.2, and should be eligible for licensure in the State of Tennessee no later than August 1 of the residency year.
 Applications are to be submitted through Phorcas.
 A limited number of on-site interviews are offered; all candidates are considered.
 Class rank should be uploaded by applicant into Phorcas supplemental section.
 Four references, with at least two from rotation preceptors, using Phorcas are required and must comment on the following: ability to organize and manage time, clinical problem solving skills, independence and resourcefulness, willingness to accept constructive criticism, and professionalism.
 The two other references must comment on the following characteristics: administration skills, work experience, leadership, etc. Deadline for application is January 1.